EVOLUTION BY DESIGN

 I’ve been trying to figure out what to compare this part of our experience to.
 Chess?
 Checkers?
 Ah, yes.
 Jigsaw puzzle.
 It isn’t an ordinary jigsaw puzzle.
 Of course not.
 It’s a shape shifter.

 But wait.
 Let me describe the week before.
 The fog in my brain felt like it was finally clearing.
 I started taking walks again, doing a little yoga, seeing a few friends.
 Like my best friend Debbie from high school.
 A note in the mail announcing my 50th!!! high school reunion became a way to track her down.
 We hadn’t seen each other in 19 years, nor had any contact since 2005.
 Turns out she’s been under my nose for the last 11 years, in Raleigh.
-We spent 4 hours sharing, reminiscing & laughing 2 Saturdays ago.
+We spent 4 hours sharing, reminiscing and laughing 2 Saturdays ago.
 It was an amazing reunion though bittersweet.

 With every day the puzzle changes, shifts.
 Often the pieces seem to change shape just as we’re sliding them into place.
 The picture graduates in size, appearing smaller, yet more complicated as we go.
 The pieces are continually moving.
 Misplaced or seemingly lost altogether.
 And just when you think you’ve got it in hand, you realize the entire picture has changed, including the shape of the pieces: The end table goes to the upstairs bedroom then down to the “moving room” while the sewing cart becomes the end table and the former bedside table becomes the coffee table.
-I was a Home Health nurse for awhile & to do the job well you had to get creative sometimes, use what was available.
+I was a Home Health nurse for a while, and to do the job well you had to get creative sometimes, use what was available.
 I can tell you I’m getting better at that all the time!

 Emotions run high.
-All I have to do is turn on “Call the Midwife” & the tears flow.
+All I have to do is turn on “Call the Midwife” and the tears flow.
 For the sadness of leaving.
 For the state of the world my granddaughter Hazie will be born into.
 My heart aches.
 We still occasionally ask “Are we doing the right thing?
-Maybe we should…” but before the thought is completed the resounding message in my heart & head is NO. Move forward.
+Maybe we should…” but before the thought is completed the resounding message in my heart and head is NO. Move forward.
 So be it.

 The movers will be here in 2 days.
 A man will come tomorrow to haul a couple of large items to the consignment store.
 A local mover will take a few things to my son on Saturday.
-The TV, coffee table, last bookcase & computer desks have been promised.
+The TV, coffee table, last bookcase and computer desks have been promised.
 Leaving only our big red leather couch to sell.
-And an old table & folding chairs to use until the last minute.
-Until finally, hopefully, all the pieces will have fallen into place & our plane will land in Guadalajara on November 27th where a new puzzle will begin to take shape.
+And an old table and folding chairs to use until the last minute.
+Until finally, hopefully, all the pieces will have fallen into place and our plane will land in Guadalajara on November 27th where a new puzzle will begin to take shape.